 For more information, see the Cemelli Grant Poster.

 This is a new fund created to support the needs and activities of the LGBTQ community at Oberlin College and Conservatory.
 Students, faculty, and staff are eligible to apply.
 Grants will support projects including, but not limited to faculty development, scholarship assistance, research projects, conferences and symposia, film screenings, guest speakers, publications, outreach and education, recognition for exceptional contributions to LGBT life within the Oberlin community, relevant library and art acquisitions, physical resources, and emergency needs.
 While there is no maximum amount for each award, typically grants will range from $100-750.

-Applicants should submit a detailed proposal and budget to the Downs/Korb Fund Grant Committee by email to Greg McGonigle at email@example.com.
+Applicants should submit a detailed proposal and budget to the Downs/Korb Fund Grant Committee by email to Greg McGonigle at firstname.lastname@example.org.
 Proposals will be evaluated throught the year on a rolling basis.
-Please direct questions to Greg McGonigle at firstname.lastname@example.org or to Lorena Espinoza at email@example.com.
+Please direct questions to Greg McGonigle at email@example.com or to Anna Phung at firstname.lastname@example.org.